cdeeran/bartender/README.md

   > python3 -m pip install RPi.GPIO

-  This package is unsupported on Mac and Windows systems
+  This package is unsupported on Mac and Windows systems.
+  May already be installed on raspberry pi.

 # Launch Bartender Application